Voices for Freedom: Flyers

 In March 2021, Voices for Freedom teamed up with the Advance NZ party to distribute a magazine called The Real News promoting conspiracy theories about the COVID-19 pandemic and vaccines, using discredited internet-based sources.
-The Real News is published by Full Courts Press director and shareholder Jonathan Eisen and his wife Katherine Smith, whose company has also published the pseudoscientific The New Zealand Journal of Natural Medicine and the conspiracy theory–promoting Uncensored magazine.
+The Real News is published by Full Court Press director and shareholder Jonathan Eisen and his wife Katherine Smith, whose company also publishes the pseudoscientific The New Zealand Journal of Natural Medicine and the conspiracy theory–promoting Uncensored magazine.
 By 12 March, at least 60,000 copies of the magazine had been distributed to postboxes.
 By May 2021, the VFF and Advance NZ had raised NZ$10,000 to print and distribute 60,000 copies of The Real News.
 The following month, a second issue of The Real News was circulated.
+The Full Court Press Limited was incorporated in 2004.

 In late April 2021, Voices for Freedom distributed a 29-page 'COVID Response Survival Kit' questioning the safety of COVID-19 vaccines and minimising the danger posed by SARS-CoV-2.
 In response, University of Waikato biological scientist Alison Campbell and the University of Auckland Helen Petousis-Harris criticised the pamphlet for spreading disinformation and propaganda that did not meet the standard of scrutiny.

 In mid-May 2021, Deeks claimed that the VFF had raised NZ$50,000 towards printing two million virus "fact flyers" which it intended to distribute nationwide.
 In response, University of Otago clinical microbiologist and immunologist James Ussher criticised the flyers for spreading disinformation about the Pfizer–BioNTech COVID-19 vaccine.
 Meanwhile, lawyer Mark von Dadelszen cautioned against donating to Voices for Freedom since it was neither a registered charity nor an incorporated society with a formal structure.

 In mid-August 2025, Voices for Freedom began selling a book called The People's Position, which it purported to "shatter the official COVID-19 narrative", on social media.
 The book alleged that foreign DNA found in Pfizer and Moderna vaccine vials caused cancer and "genomic instability," that the booster vaccine rollout cause deaths and questioned the scientific evidence for cloth face masks.
 By 13 August, it had sold over 4,000 copies.